Welcome to the Spring term in Reception

 - Writing CVC and CCVC words e.g. top and rich.

-- Comparing length and weight of objects.
+- Comparing and ordering length and weight of objects.

 Try these links below to practise a range of maths skills: